The Unregulated Market for Appraisals

 Legal vulnerability.
 In probate, equitable distribution, or any proceeding where valuations are contested, the appraiser's credentials are examined before the appraisal itself.
 AAA Certified membership is the cleanest possible answer to "what qualifies this person to put a number on this object?"

 "I've seen appraisals challenged in court not because the number was wrong, but because the appraiser couldn't demonstrate the credentials to make the number defensible.
-That is the problem the AAA solves." — Helen Hall, AAA Certified, Recording Secretary, AAA Board of Directors
+That is the problem the AAA solves." — Helen Hall, Certified Member and Board Director, AAA

 The Independence Requirement